ni/VireoSDK/source/dox/IntroTypeExamples.md

 ## Introduction to types and functions

 ###Example 2: Basic types and functions
 LabVIEW's VIs are written using a language called G; a language that is primarily strictly typed.
-As a result, the VI assembly can be strictly typed as well.
-The following VIA file has two VIs; one does a 32 bit integer multiplication, and the other uses IEEE754 double precision.
+As a result, the VI assembly can be strictly typed, as well.
+The following VIA file has two VIs; one does 32 bit integer multiplication, and the other uses IEEE754 double precision.

 ~~~{.via}
 // Calculate.via